HenrikBengtsson/ucsf-vpn/README.md

   - `xdotool` (when using 'ucsf-vpn start --method=pulse --gui')
   - No need for sudo rights

+VPN Protocol:
+Different versions of OpenConnect support different VPN protocols.
+Specifying '--protocol=juniper' (default), results in using 'openconnect' option '--juniper' which has been confirmed to work when using OpenConnect 7.08.
+Specifying '--protocol=pulse' results in 'openconnect' option '--protocol=pulse' which has been confirmed to work when using OpenConnect 8.10 but does not work with OpenConnect 7.08.

 Pulse Secure GUI configuration:
 Calling 'ucsf-vpn start --method=pulse --gui' will, if missing, automatically add a valid VPN connection to the Pulse Secure GUI